FREQUENTLY ASKED QUESTIONS

 Do you have to be a Christian to receive help?

-No, all are welcome.
-Even though Serve Moses Lake is focused on remaining a non profit Christian organization, we do not turn away anyone who is genuinely seeking help.
-We offer prayer and encourage to anyone who seeks out support through our local churches because we believe in the power of discipleship and praying for those in need.
-Our operation helps people discover what assistance is available in our community of resources.
-This effort can take shape beyond material assistance.
+No, all are welcome and we do not turn away anyone who is genuinely seeking help.
+We are focused on remaining a non profit Christian organization, this is why a referral and/or appointment is recommended.
+If you do call, please note we do not schedule same day appointments.
+We offer prayer and encouragement to anyone who seeks out support through our local churches because we believe in the power of discipleship and praying for those in need.
+Our organization helps people discover what assistance is available in our community of resources.
+This effort can take shape beyond material or financial need.
 Pointing someone in the right direction can be an act of love (Mark 12:31).

 Do I have to join a church to get assistance?

 Absolutely not.
-Nonetheless, many churches support Serve Moses Lake.
+Nonetheless, many Christian churches support Serve Moses Lake.
 All these churches make up what’s known as the Moses Lake Ministerial Association.
 This is where many local pastors meet every month for fellowship.
-From this group, many of our clients receive financial, spiritual, and emotional support as needed.
-When Serve Moses Lake verifies a legitimate need, we reach out to a church to support that need.
+From this group, some of our clients are referred to us for an intake appointment.
+We discuss with them their financial, spiritual, and emotional support or need.
+When Serve Moses Lake verifies a client request, we reach out to our church partners and discuss how we can work together to support a need.
 We like to think that our clients will be grateful enough to say thank you.
-This could mean meeting with the pastor that helped or attending a service one Sunday to express their gratitude (Psalm 9:1).
+This could mean meeting with the pastor that helped, or attending a service one Sunday to express their gratitude (Psalm 9:1).

-Why does Serve Moses Lake not always help with hotels?
+Why does Serve Moses Lake not help with hotels?

 Our heart is to be the best stewards of God’s resources.
-This is not always easy, most of the time this is quite challenging.
+This is not always easy and many times, quite challenging.
 Our paradigm is a “doing with” not a “doing for.”
-Our policy on hotel stays acts as bridge assistance.
-This means we want to leave a person in a shelter status or recovery status rather than reentry to the streets.
-Serve will assess each case.
 We currently do not provide hotel stay for client(s).
-We work with local agencies so clients will move into a shelter or recovery program if necessary.
-It is simply not sustainable to provide hotel stay for our homeless population whenever they ask.
-Our hope is to enter into relationships with those who authentically seek to change their life (Jeremiah 29:11).
+It is simply not sustainable to provide this service for our clients or homeless population when they ask.
+Our policy on hotel stay acts as a bridge and requests are assessed carefully.
+We work with local agencies so clients will move into a shelter or recovery program if necessary, rather than reentry to the streets.
+Our hope is to enter into relationships with those who authentically seek to change their life.
+(Jeremiah 29:11)

 Does Serve Moses Lake help with any need?

-Our account funds are limited to donations received from local churches and community members.
-We do what we can to help for financial requests but do not want to create dependency with any of our clients.
+As we mentioned, Serve Moses Lake is an advocate for the community and our account funds are limited to donations received from local churches and community members.
+We do what we can, however we do not want to create dependency with any of our clients.
 If we cannot help, we will do our best to find other resources.
 (James 4:3)

 Does Serve Moses Lake get government funding?

 No. We do not rely on state or federal help.
+We rely solely upon volunteers and the donations of those within the Moses Lake Community.
 In 2008, Serve opened its doors because of generous local donors, churches, and businesses.
-Our doors remain open because of their generosity.
+Our doors remain open and our ministry continues today because of their generosity.
 The Director of Serve is the only paid staff member.
-We rely solely upon volunteers and the donations of those within the Moses Lake Community.
-These generous donations allow our ministry to continue to “Help People Find The Help They Need” (Philippians 4:19).

 “NO ONE HAS EVER BECOME POOR BY GIVING”